Chapter 12 Administrative Segment

 The values shown in Figure 12.6 are for all incidents so can be quite different when examining subsets of the data such as by offender demographics or incident type.
 Doing this would require merging the Administrative Segment with another segment such as Offense or Victim.

-The distribution of exceptional clearances for all exceptional clearances reported to NIBRS in 2022.
+The distribution of exceptional clearances for all exceptional clearances reported to NIBRS, 1991-2023.

-Figure 12.6: The distribution of exceptional clearances for all exceptional clearances reported to NIBRS in 2022.
+Figure 12.6: The distribution of exceptional clearances for all exceptional clearances reported to NIBRS, 1991-2023.

 In Figure 12.7 we can see trends in the percent of incidents that involve an arrest or an exceptional clearance.
 Ignoring the spike in the arrest rate in the first few years of data, likely part of growing pains of any new dataset, the share of incidents with an arrest is relatively steady over time, increasing until it peaks at a little under 30% of incidents in the mid-2010s and then declining since then.
 The share of incidents that are exceptionally cleared likewise are relatively steady but do show a slow decline over time, moving from a bit over 5% at the start of our data to about 3% by the end.
 These changes may simply be due to different agencies reporting over time but they are steady enough that I think the trend likely accurately reflects arrest and exceptional clearance rates in the US.